-An appeal is considered by the court, by an independent judge, ie independent from the Home Office who made a decision to refuse your application.
-An administrative review is considered by the Home Office, i.e. by the same organisation who refused your application, but by a different caseworker.
+An appeal is considered by the court, by an independent judge, i.e. independent from the Home Office who made a decision to refuse your application.
+The appeal could take several months to be considered by the court.
+An administrative review is considered by the Home Office, i.e. by the same organisation who refused the application, but by a different caseworker.
 The administrative review is normally used as an option to point out any human errors made in making the visa decision.
-Processing time for a review is also shorter than for an appeal, sometimes even several months, thus giving the migrant less time to choose an alternative way to remain in the UK.
+Processing time for a review is also shorter than for an appeal, normally around a month thus giving the applicant less time to choose an alternative way to remain in the UK.